vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Infection/vaccination/_index.md

 ## Effectiveness duration
 - T cell response following even mild and asymptomatic infection can last upto 6 months.
 See reinfection page for details.
 - What the duration of immunity is for a given COVID-19 vaccine will only be resolved once community-wide vaccination programmes progress.
 Phase 3 trials will tell us about efficacy and safety, but well designed phase 4 trials are essential based on representative and large numbers of those vaccinated and follow up over time.

+## Mixed vaccination
+- Germany, Canada recommend using Pfizer/Moderna as the second shot following the AZ vaccine as the first shot.